 How to Remove Office Chair Wheels

 If your office chair wheels are removable, this will be your first step.
-They might unscrew on the sides.
+The chair wheels might unscrew on the sides.
 If not, the wheels might just pull off with a tight grip.
 Ask someone else to hold the chair when you pull off the wheels.
-They may need to be pried off the base of the chair with a screwdriver.
+It’s possible the wheels may need to be pried off the base of the chair with a screwdriver.
 Be firm but gentle to avoid damaging the wheel and base area, the place it connects, and the chair itself.

 If you find your office chair’s wheels will not budge, you can work on the wheels while they are still in place with some of the more detailing types of tools you have gathered.